 No.1 respiratory supplement SYNOVIUM® AIRPLUS LIQUID.
 A firm favourite with our customers because it works!

 An innovative equine respiratory supplement which has been carefully developed by our leading vets.
-A unique blend of Potassium iodide, Eucalyptus oil, Peppermint oil and Aniseed known for effectively clearing the airways and excess mucus whilst soothing the respiratory tract and supporting free breathing.
+A unique blend of Potassium iodide, Eucalyptus oil, Rosemary, Thyme and Aniseed known for effectively clearing the airways and excess mucus whilst soothing the respiratory tract and supporting free breathing.